Bug report #21150

 - Any vector layers etc will have correct relative paths, as expected

 When in relative paths mode, the delimited text layer should save its source as a relative path

 This breaks being able to produce shareable projects.

 Manually rewriting the paths to be relative (e.g. file://../data/file.csv) still works when reloading the project, but on the next save they will be overwritten with absolute paths again.

-#5 Updated by Alessandro Pasotti 11 months ago
+#5 Updated by Alessandro Pasotti over 1 year ago